igamus/ChairDevotee/README.md

 ### 3. Reviews

-ShareVIP provides users with the ability to
+ChairDevotee provides users with the ability to

 * Create reviews of other user's spots (logged-in users only)
 * Read reviews on user spots